Liquid nitrogen

-Liquid nitrogen—LN2—is nitrogen in a liquid state at low temperature.
+Liquid nitrogen (LN2) is nitrogen in a liquid state at low temperature.
 Liquid nitrogen has a boiling point of about -196 C. It is produced industrially by fractional distillation of liquid air.
-It is a colorless, low viscosity liquid that is widely used as a coolant.
+It is a colorless, mobile liquid whose viscosity is about one-tenth that of acetone (i.e. roughly one-thirtieth that of water at room temperature).
+Liquid nitrogen is widely used as a coolant.

 Physical properties

 The diatomic character of the N2 molecule is retained after liquefaction.
-The weak van der Waals interaction between the N2 molecules results in little interatomic interaction, manifested in its very low boiling point.
+The weak van der Waals interaction between the N2 molecules results in little interatomic attraction.
+This is the cause of nitrogen's unusually low boiling point.

 The temperature of liquid nitrogen can readily be reduced to its freezing point -210 C by placing it in a vacuum chamber pumped by a vacuum pump.
 Liquid nitrogen's efficiency as a coolant is limited by the fact that it boils immediately on contact with a warmer object, enveloping the object in an insulating layer of nitrogen gas bubbles.
 This effect, known as the Leidenfrost effect, occurs when any liquid comes in contact with a surface which is significantly hotter than its boiling point.
 Faster cooling may be obtained by plunging an object into a slush of liquid and solid nitrogen rather than liquid nitrogen alone.

 Handling

 As a cryogenic fluid that rapidly freezes living tissue, its handling and storage require thermal insulation.
 It can be stored and transported in vacuum flasks, the temperature being held constant at 77 K by slow boiling of the liquid.
 Depending on the size and design, the holding time of vacuum flasks ranges from a few hours to a few weeks.
-The development of pressurised super-insulated vacuum vessels has enabled liquid nitrogen to be stored and transported over longer time periods with losses reduced to 2% per day or less.
+The development of pressurised super-insulated vacuum vessels has enabled liquid nitrogen to be stored and transported over longer time periods with losses reduced to 2 percent per day or less.

 Uses

 Liquid nitrogen is a compact and readily transported source of dry nitrogen gas, as it does not require pressurization.
-Further, its ability to maintain temperatures far below the freezing point of water makes it extremely useful in a wide range of applications, primarily as an open-cycle refrigerant, including:
+Further, its ability to maintain temperatures far below the freezing point of water, specific heat of 1040 J⋅kg−1⋅K−1 and heat of vaporization of 200 kJ⋅kg−1 makes it extremely useful in a wide range of applications, primarily as an open-cycle refrigerant, including: